jakearchibald/git-convenience/README.md

 This is Jake Archibald's (@jaffathecake) Git Convenience, with one simple change: n00bs, and others, might not want Git Pull to use --rebase (I tried reading about it, really I did - and I almost get it - but for now, I want the lazytimes without wrapping my head around using --rebase day-to-day </excuses>).

+I've also added the 'gwut' command, to print a list of the Git Convenience commands and symbols used at prompt - this may not work on everything as it relies on bash (I'm new...)

 # Convenient bits & bobs for Git

 Git out-of-the-box isn't your best friend, git-convenience pulls together a few tools that make it that little bit more friendly.
 You get: